dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ---
-title: Getting Started With Your DNSimple Account After Transferring From ClickFunnels
+title: DNSimple and ClickFunnels
-excerpt: A collection of articles to help you get started with your new DNSimple account quickly.
+excerpt: Get started with your new DNSimple account quickly.
 categories:
 - DNSimple
 ---